Location: Bradbury Building

 Political theorist Lea Ypi’s memoir Free is a mordantly witty and profound story of her childhood growing up in communist Albania and her teenage years witnessing the collapse of the entire ideological and political order of the Hoxha dictatorship.

-Ypi, in dialog with Berggruen Institute Senior Vice President Nils Gilman, will discuss how these experiences helped form her ideas as a political theorist, and how the rapid political changes she witnessed as a child have shaped her own views of the roles of language and imagination in politics.
+Ypi, in dialogue with Berggruen Institute Senior Vice President Nils Gilman and Berggruen Fellow & Political Economist Isabella Weber, will discuss how these experiences helped form her ideas as a political theorist, and how the rapid political changes she witnessed as a child have shaped her own views of the roles of language and imagination in politics.

 About the Speakers: